hphelion/documentation/HP-Cloud-Fog-Binding-Object-Storage-Examples.md

   **Note**: If the grantee does not have access, the system generates an exception of type `Fog::HP::Errors::Forbidden`.

-16. Use the shared URLs to delete an existing object or file from a shared container:
+7. Use the shared URLs to delete an existing object or file from a shared container:

         sd = conn2.shared_directories.get(mydir.public_url)
         sd.destroy

-17. Delete a file/object from an existing directory/container

-        dir = conn.directories.get("fog-rocks")
-        file = dir.files.get("sample.txt")
-        file.destroy
-        # chaining a series of calls to delete a file
-        conn.directories.get("fog-rocks").files.get("another-sample.txt").destroy

-18. Delete an existing directory/container

-        # Note: directory needs to be empty before it can be deleted!
-        conn.directories.get("fog-rocks").destroy

-**Note**: You cannot use the create, update, or delete operations on a shared container.

 ##Using the Request Abstraction## {#UsingtheRequestAbstraction}